Trip25/100daysofcode/README.md

 family; what unites all of us is a passion for games and the desire to see people having fun whilst exploring the different worlds that only gaming can provide.
 11:15 Refreshment break
-11:30 Lego Serious Play – Architects and Builders
-Lego is not just for kids or Christmas.
+11:30 Lego Serious Play – Architects and Builders [Group 9: Ely, Sami, Olga and Anastasia] Lego is not just for kids or Christmas.
 In this hands-on workshop we will help participants to understand how to work as a team to successfully communicate complex ideas in simple Lego forms.